-\subsubsection{Control in activation space permits reliable steering in output space}
+\paragraph{Control in activation space permits reliable steering in output space}

 We have shown that LiSeCo achieves control in activation space.
-But, how do guarantees in activation space translate to guarantees in generation space?
-Recall that \Cref{lemma:activation} states that activation guarantees will transfer to outputs if the guarantee is calibrated for \emph{every reachable point} in $\mathbb R^d$.
-This is a strong assumption that we hypothesize rarely holds in practice.
-Thankfully, empirically, we find that control in activation space translates to reliable \emph{steering} in output space.
+But, do guarantees in activation space translate to guarantees in generation space?
+Recall that a key assumption of LiSeCo is that there exists a map $f_t: \mathbb R^d \to \mathcal A$, where $f_t$ is a linear probe.
+In order for control in activation space to translate to control in attribute space, \Cref{lemma:activation} in \Cref{app:identification} states that probe $f_t$ needs to apply to \emph{every reachable point} in $\mathbb R^d$.
+Moreover, practically, $f_t$ would need to be perfectly learned from data.
+These strong assumptions that rarely holds in practice{---we explicitly test it on out-of-distribution data in \Cref{sec:ood}}, finding mixed results.
+Fortunately, empirically {on in-distribution data}, control in activation space does buy us reliable \emph{steering} in output space.

 \Cref{fig:steering} shows a clear monotonic trend between LiSeCo $\alpha$ and the number of unsafe generations.
 For all models and tasks, smaller LiSeCo $\alpha$ (x-axis) predictably decreases the proportion of toxic/negative generations (y-axis).
 This allows LiSeCo $\alpha$ to act as an interpretable knob that one can adjust at inference-time to obtain the desired effect.
-Interestingly, while LiSeCo effectively increases or decreases the target attribute, even extreme values of $\alpha$ do not result in $100$\% attribute reduction, a pitfall of existing activation steering methods \citep{rodriguez2024controlling,turner2023activation}.
-This suggests a shortcoming of the Linear Representation Hypothesis \citep{park2023the}, where linear decodability does not necessarily translate to linear controllability.
+Interestingly, while LiSeCo effectively increases or decreases the target attribute, {except for English to Spanish steering}, even extreme values of $\alpha$ do not result in $100$\% attribute reduction, a known pitfall of existing activation steering methods \citep{rodriguez2024controlling,turner2023activation}.
+This suggests a shortcoming of the Linear Representation Hypothesis \citep{park2023the}, where linear decodability does not necessarily translate to exact linear controllability for all tasks.

-LiSeCo is able to steer sentiment to a wider range than toxicity (\Cref{fig:steering} top vs.~bottom), achieving higher separation of outcomes with different intermediate settings of $\alpha$.
-We hypothesize that this is because the sentiment training labels have better \emph{coverage} over the entire score range, compared to the toxicity training labels (\Cref{fig:steering} right); this permits a better calibration of the linear probe for intermediate ranges of $\alpha$.
-Crucially, calibrating the probe on intermediate scores brings the setting closer to that described in \Cref{lemma:activation}, which predicts probes calibrated \emph{everywhere} to best steer output generations.
-This lends itself to a practical recommendation for the probe constraint set, where we expect worse performance for effectively binary labels (toxicity, \Cref{fig:steering} right), and better performance for continuous labels (sentiment, \Cref{fig:steering} right).